Why Businesses Hit a Revenue Plateau

 This is one of the most common and least-discussed reasons companies plateau.
 Not failure.
 Outgrowth.

-The Team Is Working Hard — But Not in the Same Direction
+Your Team Is Working Hard — But Not in the Same Direction

 Sales is doing its thing.
 Operations is doing its thing.
 Customer service, account management, project teams.
 Each group has its own rhythm.
 Nobody is wrong.
 But they're not connected in a way that compounds growth.